 Larger App Size

-An average size of Android and iOS app should be 11.8MB and 34.3MB respectively.
-If your app size is larger than above, your app will consume more storage space on your users’ device, which is a big factor of users uninstalling apps, specially when they try to free up some storage space.
-Until and unless your app provide some unique value proposition, you should be focused on maintaining the above sizes while developing your business app to ensure its success.
+The average size of Android and iOS apps should be 11.8MB and 34.3MB respectively.
+If your app size is larger than above, your app will consume more storage space on your users’ device, which is a big factor of users uninstalling apps, especially when they try to free up some storage space.
+Until and unless your app provides some unique value proposition, you should be focused on maintaining the above sizes while developing your business app to ensure its success.
 On the other hand, a large app also tends to crash more frequently.

 Slow Loading Speed

-Smartphone users don’t wait if your app has higher load time.
-A slow loading app even kills its potential and capability.
-It fails to display every content that is meant for users, and adds as a frustrating experience, which usually results in uninstalling your app.
-As per industry standards, a simple and quick app takes average 2 seconds of time to display every content and lets users engage with what suits them.
+Smartphone users don’t wait if your app has a higher load time.
+A slow-loading app even kills its potential and capability.
+It fails to display every content that is meant for users and adds as a frustrating experience, which usually results in uninstalling your app.
+As per industry standards, a simple and quick app takes an average of 2 seconds to display every content and lets users engage with what suits them.
 Get is coded with a good mobile app development company.